JacobRothDevelopment/Phapi/README.md

 - Data Passed in Request Data

+  - If you want to pass request data to an endpoint, simply add an argument with any name and any PHP object type.
+This could be `"object"` or some custom object.

+  - Example:

+    ```php
+    public function EchoId(RequestObject $req)
+    {
+      $this->HttpPost();
+      return [
+        "id" => $req->id
+      ];
+    }
+    ```

 - Data Passed in Request Url

   - Data passed in the url is handled by path variables.
 For details on these, see `Class Specifications > Route > Path`

+## Version Limitations With Intent to Upgrade

+- Currently Input and Output data can only be JSON.
+In a future version I intend to add a way to override the I/O format based on the "Content-Type" and "Accept" HTTP headers

+- Speaking of HTTP headers, there's a lot of room for enhancements here.
+Currently, Phapi uses exactly zero of these headers when handling the data.
+Headers like Content-type, Accept, Accept-Encoding, Authorization, Cookie, and all things CORS could have a use in Phapi.
+There are not plans to add anything except Content-type and Accept right now, but the consideration is there